What Is Priming Psychology And What Is It Used For?

 The American Psychological Association defines priming in psychology the following way: “in cognitive psychology, the effect in which recent experience of a stimulus facilitates or inhibits later processing of the same or a similar stimulus.”

 For instance, if you’re shown the color red and then shown a photo of different colored flowers, you may be more likely to notice the red flowers first.
 There can be many types of priming that occur in everyday life, such as repetition priming, semantic priming, and associative priming.
-Priming can be used not only in psychology but also in research, advertising, politics, meditation, and various mental health-related applications.
-You may find that it’s possible to use priming to your advantage by working with a licensed therapist, whether in person or online.
+Priming is used not only in psychology but also in research, advertising, politics, meditation, and various mental health-related applications.
+You may find that it is possible to use priming to your advantage by working with a licensed therapist, whether that is in person or online.

 One of the most common ways to study priming memory is to measure the reaction time differences in response to primed versus unprimed stimuli.